buefox/stock/README.md

 		this function finds out the local min and local max points in the given stock data, returning two lists containing local min and local max points.The local min/max points are selected by comparing the neighboring data.
 	- predict_tunnel2u, predict_tunnel_2d
 		These two functions are the implementation of depicting trend tunnels. predict_tunnel2u utilizes two min_points* and one max_point to predict the fourth point of the parallelogram.
 		On the other hand, predict_tunnel_2d uses two max_points and one min_point to do the trick.
+		0902: added new augment for outputing list of line object or not
 	- get_line
 		Creates line object of matplotlib with given points and color the line will be extended to the bounds of the x(time) axe.